What it means to be a Church School

 We are proud to be a church aided primary school, affiliated to St Mary's Church in Selborne and the Diocese of Winchester.

 If you wish to contact the joint Portsmouth and Winchester Anglican Diocesan Education Team for further information, their details can be found here:

 Further details about what it means to be a church school can be found attached below (see PDF at bottom of page) as is our most recent church inspection report (completed in Spring 2010).

 All schools must conduct an act of collective worship, broadly Christian in nature each day.
-Worship is integral to the life and ethos of our school and is led by staff with contributions from pupils and visitors to the school, including Rev. Tony Pears and Rev. Lesley Leon.
+Worship is integral to the life and ethos of our school and is led by staff with contributions from pupils and visitors to the school, including Rev. Tony Pears, Rev. Lesley Leon and Rev. Carrie Woodhouse.